serdarcw/My_projects/017-Capstone-project-AWS/Readme_solution.md

     - Original host, path, query
     - 301 - permanently moved
 ```
-Lets go ahead and look at our ALB DNS --> it going to say "it is not safe", however, it will be fixed after connect ALB to our DNS with Route 53
+Lets go ahead and look at our ALB DNS --> it going to say "it is not safe", however, it will be fixed after settings of Route 53

 ## Step 13: Create Autoscaling Group with Launch Template